Uzbekistan

 Cumulative Investments

-As of 2024, more than $12.6 billion has been invested in 39 CAREC-related projects in Uzbekistan.
-Of the total, $6.1 billion (48%) was allocated to 22 transport projects, 16 of which were financed or cofinanced by ADB.
+As of 2025, more than $14.5 billion has been invested in 45 CAREC-related projects in Uzbekistan.
+Approximately $6.67 billion was allocated to 24 transport projects, 16 of which were financed or cofinanced by ADB.

-Uzbekistan is the largest recipient of CAREC-related investments among the member countries, particularly in energy.
-About 25% of the investments are financed by ADB.
+Uzbekistan remains the largest recipient of CAREC-related investments among the member countries, particularly in energy, with ADB financing accounting for about 23% of the total.